metal3-io/ironic-image/README.md

 - `/certs/ca/bmc` - The storage path of BMC CA certificates.
 If the path exists and verify_ca field in driver_info is True or None, the certificates in this path will be used.
+- `/certs/ca/ipa` - The storage path of IPA CA certificates.
+If the path exists and `IRONIC_IPA_INSECURE` variable is not set to `1`, the certificates in this path will be used by the Ironic Python Agent.
+The Ironic CA bundle will be added to the trusted CA automatically.

 MariaDB configuration: